 “It is possible that the writer is a Romanian speaker who has studied Russian.
 However, the writer denied knowing any Russian, and so the most reasonable conclusion is that he is a Russian native speaker rather than a Romanian native speaker.”

-Just like with any other form of disinformation and misinformation, this piece too is laced with partial truths and inaccuracies.
-If you read the actual text of the on-line chat, Guccifer 2.0 never “denied knowing any Russian”, he said “Just a moment I’ll look in google translate what u meant ”.
+Just like with any other form of misinformation, this piece too is laced with partial truths and inaccuracies.
+If you read the actual text of the on-line chat, Guccifer 2.0 never “denied knowing any Russian”, he said, “Just a moment I’ll look in google translate what u meant”.
 Not that this makes much of a difference.
 Both, the study and the NYT article’s pretentious assertions read as if they were written by the team behind the Kid Snippets episode of the “Salesman“.

 As far as the ‘actual’ attack details are concerned, in his interview with Vice Motherboard, Guccifer 2.0 was very specific about his exploit, claiming that:

 I used 0-day exploit of NGP VAN soft then I installed shell-code into the DNC server. it allowed me to intrude into DNC network.
 They have Windows-based domain architecture. then I installed my Trojans on several PCs.
 I had to go from one PC to another every week so CrowdStrike couldn’t catch me for a long time.
 I know that they have cool intrusion detection system.
 But my heuristic algorithms are better.